Enomi-4mg/tanka-image-generator/README.md

 ## Usage Notes
 - Enter one phrase per line for stable vertical composition.
 - Canvas preview updates immediately on input changes.
+- Footer text is drawn at the bottom and wraps automatically when long.
-- In the current implementation, the detail inputs are synchronized with presets, and the text is rendered centered.
+- In the current implementation, detail values are synchronized with presets, and the main tanka text is rendered centered.
+- Top/right margin inputs are visible in detail mode, but current rendering still uses centered placement.

 ## Project Structure
 - `index.html` - UI layout